pin3da/Programming-contest/README.md

 ## Programming contest.

-This is my personal repository of the solutions that i wrote through the time.
+This is my personal repository of solutions that I wrote through the time.
-Recently i've been adding a little explanaition of the solutions and useful links.
+Recently I've been adding a little explanation of the solutions and useful links.
 I hope this can help you in some way.

 Mainly I wrote these codes as preparation for ACM-ICPC, and also for fun.